NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Shino Hakusa (Level 20).md

     desc: "  Hakusa's Strikes deal an extra 5d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."

   - name: "Swallows in Flight"
     desc: "`pf2:2` (certain-kill,void) **Frequency** once per round\n* * *\n\n**Effect** Hakusa strikes a series of pressure points on her target's body that redirects its ki to the heart, before following up with a palm strike to the sternum.
 She makes a fingers Strike and a palm Strike, dealing damage as normal.
 If both hit, the target takes 8d10 void damage as its life energy escapes from its body in a shower of bird-shaped sparks.
-The target attempts a DC 43 Fortitude check save.\n* * *\n\n**Critical Success** The target is unaffected.\n\n**Success** The target takes half the void damage.\n\n**Failure** The target takes full damage, its life energy exploding violently from its back in a @Template[cone|distance:30] originating from the target.
+The target attempts a DC 43 Fortitude check save.\n* * *\n\n**Critical Success** The target is unaffected.\n\n**Success** The target takes half the void damage.\n\n**Failure** The target takes full damage, its life energy exploding violently from its back in a 30-foot cone originating from the target.
 All of Hakusa's other enemies in the cone also take the void damage (DC 43 Fortitude check save).\n\n**Critical Failure** As failure, but the target takes double void damage."

 ```